-The Illustration Practice faculty require at least 20 images.
+The Illustration Practice faculty require 20 images.
 Video & audio files count as a single 'image.'

-Please note that most reviews are conducted on computer screens: do not submit image quilts that make each image too small to view on a laptop.
+Please note that most reviews are conducted on laptop screens.
+Do not submit image quilts that make each image too small to view.
 Avoid putting the image in a page layout unless the page layout is very important or your portfolio is design-centric.

 The faculty recommends selecting work that you feel to be your strongest as opposed to a large variety.
 Both 2D and 3D work is acceptable but not required.
 Samples of works-in-progress or process imagery are acceptable but should be very limited.

 Have a trusted mentor or colleague look over your choices before submission.
 If you maintain a website, please make sure the URL has been entered on the application.
 Illustration Practice faculty will visit your site to see more of your work and to learn more about how you are using the web and social media.